-Indeed, for income tax purposes, since 2024/25 sole traders and partners are taxed on profits arising during the tax year, regardless of the chosen accounting year end date.
+Indeed, for income tax purposes, from 2024/25 sole traders and partners will be taxed on profits arising during the tax year, regardless of the chosen accounting year end date.

 While 31 March or 5 April can simplify your tax circumstances, seasonality or other factors can sometimes make alternative accounting dates desirable.